-For example, if you search the eBay site for "harry potter and the chamber of secrets," the site will return some product matches in addition to matching items.
-If you follow one of the book links to a product details page, you will see information about the product, such as author, publisher, publication date, and ISBN.
+For example, if you search the eBay site for "harry potter and the chamber of secrets," the site will return matching items.
+If you click on one of the items and look in the Detailed item info section of the description, you will see information about the product, such as author, publisher, publication date, and ISBN.
 This information comes from the Books catalog.
 The product details page also displays listings that contain data matching the product.

-The following link will open the product details page for the hard cover edition of Harry Potter and the Chamber of Secrets.
+The following link will open the product details page for Harry Potter books.

 You can use the findItemsByProduct call to search for items that contain data matching a specified product.
 This call requires a product ID and the ID type.
 The Finding API supports the following product ID types:

 - ReferenceID—a global reference ID for an eBay catalog product